cjeanner/tripleo-lab/README.md

 - 2 computes
 - 3 ceph-storage

 The amount of used memory for that env is about 52G, and about 20 CPU cores.
-For now, no swap is set in the VMs, but it might come handy for the undercloud node.

 ## Usage
 ### Standard deploy: